intel/intel-cmt-cat/tests/README.txt

 Running tests
 =============
-It is assummed that pqos library will be installed in the system.
+It is assumed that pqos library will be installed in the system.

 Run tests without virtualenv:
 	sudo py.test --env=example.json testcases